videojs/video.js/docs/guides/setup.md

 ```

 ### Self Hosted. ###
 To entirely self-host, you'll need to pull in the font files and let Video.js know where the swf is located.
-If you simply copy the dist folder into your project everything should Just Work™, but
+If you simply copy the dist folder or zip file contents into your project everything
-the paths can easily be changed by editing the LESS file and re-building, or by modifying the generated CSS file.
+should Just Work™, but the paths can easily be changed by editing the LESS file and re-building, or by modifying the generated CSS file.

 ```html
 <link href="//example.com/path/to/video-js.css" rel="stylesheet">